Wilfred/trifle/docs/Variables-Let.md

 The special expression `let` introduces a new scope with additional variables, then evaluates EXPRESSIONS with that new scope.
-BINDINGS is a list with an odd number of items
+BINDINGS is a list with an even number of items
 `SYMBOL EXPRESSION SYMBOL EXPRESSION...`.

 Examples: